uasal/spacehardwarehandbook-public/ESD Control Plan.md

 **Chairs, stools, and carts**
 The ESD Program Monitor is responsible for the certification and proper use of stools, chairs and carts in EPAs.
 Marking certified chairs, stools, and carts with identifying stickers facilitates their proper use and certification maintenance.
 Local ESD Safety procedures will address ESD work area specific uses of chairs, stools and carts relative to the employed grounding scheme.

+>[!Note]
-Note: Carts do not usually carry a certifying sticker but they should be groundable to carry ESDS equipment.
+> Carts do not usually carry a certifying sticker but they should be able to be grounded in order to carry ESDS equipment.

 Where carts or other mobile equipment are used, they are required to be grounded while in use in the ESD area.
 When conductive floors are being utilized, it is recommended that positive electrical contact be made between the floor and conductive structure of the mobile equipment.
 If the floor is non-conductive, the vehicle will have to be grounded before ESDS items are loaded or removed from the vehicle.
 The use of protective packaging applies (ESD approved wrap material, totes, etc.) when moving ESDS items for transport away from the ESD area, even if a certified-safe cart is used.